Willerby, East Riding of Yorkshire: History

+The name Willerby derives from the Old English personal name Wilheard, and the Old Norse bȳ meaning 'village'.

 Until the 20th century Willerby was a small village.

 Enclosure of land around Willerby was enabled by acts of parliament in 1796 and 1824.
 In 1844 the population of the 820 acre township of Willerby was 214 persons, in 45 houses.
 By the 1850s Willerby had a primitive methodist chapel (built 1850), a Hall, Oak Hill House, dating from the late 17th or early 18th century, now known as Willerby Hall, and another large dwelling, the Summer House, later known as The Beeches dating to the 18th century, and extended in the 1820s and 1850s. as well as smaller dwellings along Main Street, the village's original main road.